 Looking for more outdoor attractions?
 Pikes Peak, also known as America’s Mountain, is the most visited mountain peak in North America.
 Drive the winding roads and take in the stunning views.
 If you are experienced enough, take the challenge of hiking to the peak of the mountain if you dare.
 Novice hikers looking for a casual workout can explore the other moderate trails that don’t climb the peak.
 “America the Beautiful” was inspired by this mountain and its views, so it’s a must-see.

 Like Colorado Springs, Fort Collins is just over an hour away from Denver.
-Commuting is an option, but is far from convenient.
+Commuting is an option but is far from convenient.
 Fort Collins has a lot of similarities to Boulder.
 It’s a growing, vibrant city that’s also a bonafide college town.
+Similar to Denver, Fort Collins is also a great place for remote workers, ranking #2 on our list!
 The college’s sports teams create the biggest rivalry across Colorado.
 If college game day is your favorite day of the week, both towns will be rich in festivities.
 Similar to Boulder, Fort Collins also has a solid tech job industry.